pribis/yagi/README.md

 YAGI relies on [GAM](https://github.com/GAM-team/GAM/wiki) being installed and set up correctly.
 It will *NOT* work otherwise.

-The commands.yaml file has the following sections.
+The commands.yaml.example file has the following sections.
 You will need to edit the defaults section.
 However, the rest of the file will probably work as-is, but feel free to make changes as you see fit.

+Rename the commands.yaml.example file to commands.yaml.

 #### defaults
 gam: the location of your gam installation.